FUNDAMENTALS OF PROGRAM EVALUATION Syllabus

 - Describe the purpose of different types of evaluation

-- Design a conceptual framework that explains program impact, based on program objectives
+- Design a logic model that explains program impact, based on program activities and objectives

-- Develop indicators based on the conceptual framework
+- Develop indicators based on the logic model

 - Identify sources of data at the program and population level corresponding to different types of evaluation